sxcueto/todo-list/README.md

 This is a basic to-do list called My Todos.
-It is built with React + Vite and it features chores that I need to do.
+It is built with React + Vite.

 How to install and run: